It’s Thanksgiving week and I’m so excited because I LOVE pumpkin pie, spending time with friends and family, mashed potatoes and of course gratitude!

 Gratitude is defined as “Warmly or deeply appreciative of kindness or benefits received; thankful”.

-And this is especially important to keep in mind during Thanksgiving.
+This is especially important to keep in mind during Thanksgiving.
 This is the one day a year when we acknowledge what we are grateful for.
 Although it’s great to share what you’re grateful for this holiday it’s important to remember that we should be doing it all year round.

-For me everything changed once I started practicing gratitude in my everyday life.
-Many of the top teachers in the wellness field agree that practicing gratitude everyday will bring positive changes in your life.
+For me, everything changed once I started practicing gratitude in my everyday life.
+Many of the top teachers in the wellness field agree that practicing gratitude every day will bring positive changes in your life.

 I used to believe this was all bullsh*t.
 How could I be grateful for what I had when what I had was not what I wanted?
 But that is the point.
 By being grateful for what we have RIGHT NOW even when it’s not what we want, sends out positive vibes into the universe to attract more of what we do want.
 Taking our focus off of lack allows more room for abundance.